jenkinsci/statuspage-gating-plugin/README.md

 ```
 (Or manually on global config page)

-- See what matrices are available to Jenkins at JENKINS_URL/gating/.
+- See what metrics are available to Jenkins at JENKINS_URL/gating/.
+  - The resource names will have the form `${CONFIGURED_LABEL}/${REPORTED_RESOURCE_NAME}`.
+  - To collect metrics from multiple pages, you have to declare multiple sources.
-- Configure your builds to [wait for your infra](https://github.com/jenkinsci/gating-core-plugin).
+- Configure your builds to [wait for your infra](https://plugins.jenkins.io/gating-core/).

 ## Useful links